jeffpar/pcjs/tools/dz/README.md

     python upload.py ms-technet-armefpp_en "Microsoft TechNet ARMEFPP_EN Disc (March 2005)" 2005-03-25 desc.txt ARMEFPP_EN.iso ARMEFPP_EN.png
     rm desc.txt ARMEFPP_EN.iso ARMEFPP_EN.png

-The upload script modifies my original disc image filename to match the disc's volume name and uses the `Creation Date` stored in the volume's descriptor as the YYYY-MM-DD to use for the date of the image.
-Note that the `Creation Date` usually pre-dates whatever Microsoft decided to print on the face of the CD-ROM, but I decided that manually extracting and entering all the printed dates was an exercise for another day.
+The upload script modifies my original disc image filename to match the disc's volume name, includes any matching photo image, and uses the `Creation Date` stored in the volume's descriptor as the YYYY-MM-DD to use for the date of the new item.
+Note that the `Creation Date` usually pre-dates whatever Microsoft decided to print on the face of the CD-ROM, but I decided that manually extracting and entering all the printed dates from the photo images was an exercise for another day.

 You can browse the results [here](https://archive.org/details/@jeffpar).